logicalclocks/logicalclocks.github.io/docs/setup_installation/aws/getting_started.md

 </p>

 ## Step 4: Create an SSH key
-When deploying clusters, Hopsworks.ai installs an ssh key on the cluster's instances so that you can access them if necessary.
+When deploying clusters, [managed.hopsworks.ai](https://managed.hopsworks.ai) installs an ssh key on the cluster's instances so that you can access them if necessary.
 For this purpose, you need to add an ssh key to your AWS EC2 environment.
 This can be done in two ways: [creating a new key pair](#step-31-create-a-new-key-pair) or [importing an existing key pair](#step-32-import-a-key-pair).

 ### Step 4.1: Create a new key pair